juhaj77/VisualChat/README.md

 ### try app
 https://visualchat.onrender.com
 Test users are: ___`username:testuser password:testuser`___ and ___`username:testuser2 password:testuser2`___.
 Or You can create your own.
-Using Google login app creates username from gmail address.
-A new channel must be created for a new user in order to try out app features. ___Firefox is slow___ with react-spring animations...
+Using Google login app creates username from gmail address. ___A new channel must be created for a new user in order to try out app features___. ___Firefox is slow___ with react-spring animations...
 ![Image of note view](https://github.com/juhaj77/VisualChat/blob/master/images/UI_n.png)
 ## prerequisites